 Your eyes may be the window to your soul, but they still need great curtains.
-And whether you get your brows waxed, threaded, or simply tweeze them, there are a few tricks to make them look even better every day.
+And whether you get your brows waxed, threaded, or simply tweeze them, there are a few tricks to create perfect eyebrows.
 Hibba Kapil, founder and owner of Hibba Beauty Studio in New York City, shares four easy ways to beautify your brows.

 Put Down the Tweezers!

 “Most women tweeze every time they see a hair.
 Unless it’s way over from the brow, let it go.
 If it’s close to the shape of your brow, try not to touch it,” she says.
 Yes, that one hair on its own seems out of place, but by the end of a week, you’ll likely have a whole line of hairs, and it will look natural.
 Plus, if your threader is trying to grow out your brows because you’ve overplucked or overwaxed, she needs that line of hairs, Kapil says.